Skip to content

 • Antibacterial spray to keep gloves fresh

-The basic equipment for young children and older children is the same, although children who are older or have been training for longer may want to consider slightly better (more expensive) boxing gloves and shin guards.
+The basic necessities for young children and older children are the same, although children who are older or have been training longer may prefer somewhat better (more expensive) boxing gloves and shin guards.

-Most children up to about 10 or 11 years old should start with faux leather or PU boxing gloves.
-If they're a bit older, train more often/harder, or simply prefer better materials for durability, you might consider leather boxing gloves.
+Most children up to about 10 or 11 years old are best off starting with synthetic leather or PU boxing gloves.
+If they are older, train more often/harder, or you simply want to buy better materials for durability, then you can consider leather boxing gloves.

-Older children will start with 10 oz boxing gloves, and there's a much wider selection in the higher end than in the typical children's sizes 4 oz, 6 oz, and 8 oz.
-To determine the size you need, we've included a sizing chart for each children's boxing glove in our webshop, which you can follow to find the best fit.
+Older children will start with 10 oz boxing gloves, and there is much more choice in the higher segment than with the smaller children’s sizes 4 oz, 6 oz, and 8 oz.
+For the size you need, we have included a size chart with every kids boxing glove in our webshop that you should follow.

 Shop now

-It's common to wear bandages under boxing gloves.
-These strengthen the hands, wrists, and fists, but also have the added benefit of absorbing some sweat.
-The bandages are washable, while the boxing gloves are not.
+It is customary to wear handwraps under the boxing gloves.
+These strengthen the hands, wrists, and fists, but also have the added big advantage of absorbing some of the sweat.
+You can wash the handwraps, but not the boxing gloves.

-Be sure to check what the other children are wearing, as there's a good chance your child will want to wear it too (group behavior, which is understandable).
-However, putting on bandages is quite an art in itself for a child, so inner gloves are a much easier option.
+Especially look at what the other children are wearing, because there is a good chance your child will want the same (group behavior, which is also logical).
+Putting on handwraps is quite an art for a child, so inner gloves are a much simpler choice.

 Shop now

-For the youngest children, up to about 10 years old, we always recommend cotton shin guards.
-These can be stocking-style or ones with elastic closures.
+For the youngest children up to about 10 years old, we would always recommend cotton shin guards.
+This can be a sock model or a model with elastic closures.

-If your child is older/taller, or has been training longer, then a firmer, pre-formed shin guard might be a better choice.
-These guards offer more protection and stay in place much better during intense training and sparring.
+If your child is older/bigger or has been training longer, their harder, preformed shin guards are a better choice.
+These protect more and also stay in place much better during intensive training and sparring.

 Shop now

-Even if facial contact is not permitted, we always recommend wearing a mouthguard during partner exercises (especially sparring).
-A mouthguard isn't expensive (much less than a dentist appointment), and even the simplest one helps enormously.
+Even if no facial contact is allowed, we always recommend doing partner exercises (especially during sparring) with a mouthguard.
+A mouthguard doesn't cost much (much less than a dentist appointment) and even the simplest mouthguard helps a lot.
 Punches can still accidentally hit the face (especially with children and beginners).

-It's not even about the blows directly to the teeth, but about the teeth that can collide.
-These can quickly cause damage to the teeth when they collide.
+It's not even about the direct hits to the teeth, but the teeth coming into contact with each other.
+These can very quickly cause damage if they clash together.

 Does your child wear braces?
-Then a special mouthguard is highly recommended.
-You can't use a regular mouthguard with braces, and you naturally want to protect your teeth, mouth, lips, and braces!
+Then a special mouthguard for braces is highly recommended.
+You can’t use a normal mouthguard with braces, and of course, you want to protect your teeth, mouth, lips, and braces well!

 Shop now

-Both boys and girls have groin protectors (toks).
-These are mandatory for competitions, but usually not for training.
-A simple tok, however, doesn't cost much and protects against a lot of potential (severe) pain.
-A tok is never really comfortable, but a knee or kick in the groin is even worse!
+Groinguards (cups) are available for both boys and girls.
+These are mandatory in competitions but usually not during training.
+A simple cup doesn’t cost much and protects against a lot of possible (serious) pain.
+A cup is never really comfortable, but a knee or kick in the groin is definitely not!

 Shop now

-It's usually not required, but kickboxing shorts or Thai boxing shorts do make it feel real for your child.
-And they'll need sports shorts for training anyway, so why not just get real kickboxing shorts?
+It’s usually not mandatory, but kickboxing shorts or thai boxing shorts make it feel real for your child.
+And they need sports shorts anyway for training, so why not just get real kickboxing shorts?

-We have plenty of options for kickboxing shorts for kids, and there's a lot more to the design than you might think.
-We've written a very detailed blog post about it.
+We have plenty of kickboxing shorts for children, and there’s much more story behind the design of the shorts than you might think.
+We’ve written a very detailed blog about it.

 Shop now